All I Want (Mis-Teeq song)

 "All I Want" is a song by British girl group Mis-Teeq.
 It was written by Alesha Dixon, Sabrina Washington, David Brant, Alan Glass and Maryann Morgan and originally produced by David Brant (Vybrant Music).
 A UK garage remix by Ceri "Sunship" Evans was produced for their 2001 debut album Lickin' on Both Sides, and was released as a single, reaching No. 2 on the UK Singles Chart in 2001.
 It is their joint-biggest hit, along with "Scandalous" (2003).

 Music video

-The opening shows Su-Elise Nash staring into a mirror, before all three girls get sucked in.
+The opening shows Su-Elise Nash trying out outfits in her bedroom with Alesha Dixon and Sabrina Washington, before all three girls get sucked into Nash's mirror.
 Once inside they sing and perform a dance routine before a white and gold backdrop.
-After Alesha Dixon's rap, the video breaks down into the Ignorants remix version of the song, the white and gold being replaced by pink, purple and blue.
-When the remix concludes, the video finished off as it began, with the three girls looking into the mirror, with Su-Elise proclaiming: "I just had a really weird daydream".
+After Dixon's rap, the video breaks down into the Ignorants remix version of the song, the white and gold being replaced by pink, purple and blue.
+When the remix concludes, the video switches back to the Sunship radio mix.
+The video finishes in Nash's bedroom, revealed to be a daydream Nash experienced.